 - Encourage critical thinking and an awareness of cultural and nationalistic propaganda in conventional historical narratives.

-Develop policies to ensure that worthwhile and fulfilling occupations are available for everyone, and that everyone is assured of an income that is sufficient for their needs.
+- Develop policies to ensure that secure, worthwhile and fulfilling occupations are available for everyone, and that everyone is assured of an income that is sufficient for their needs.

 - Ensure that working conditions are compatible with the Universal Declaration of Human Rights, including the right of representation in the work place.

-- Press for legislation that will ensure that immigrants have the same working conditions, remuneration, and opportunities as indigenous workers.
+- Enact legislation that will ensure that immigrants have the same working conditions, remuneration, and opportunities as indigenous workers.

 - Support fair trade.